Accelerated Pathway Resources

-These forms, samples, policies, and resources are for licensed accredited child care and Public School Pre-Kindergarten programs that meet MN Statutes 124D.15 earning a Rating in the Accelerated Pathway.
+These forms, samples, policies, and resources are for licensed accredited child care and Public School Pre-Kindergarten programs that meet Minnesota Statutes 124D.15 earning a Rating in the Accelerated Pathway.

 There are different application materials for Accelerated Pathway programs based on the type of program: